Emma Wincent

 Project 1: The role of AHR/CYP1-feedback signalling in epithelial barrier homeostasis.

 The aryl hydrocarbon receptor (AHR), also known as the dioxin receptor, is renowned in toxicology for mediating the adverse effects of environmental pollutants such as dioxins and dioxin-like PCBs.
 These adverse effects include for example immunotoxicity, reproductive toxicity, endocrine disruption, and carcinogenesis.
-While the toxicity of AHR signalling has been the focus for the last 40 years within the AHR-field, the focus is more and more shifting to understanding the physiological functions of this receptor pathway, and how these are regulated.
+While the toxicity of AHR signalling has been the major focus for the last 50 years, the focus is more and more shifting towards understanding the physiological functions of this receptor pathway, and how these are regulated.

 Project 2: Chemical impact on tissue repair and regeneration